bluwy/release-for-reddit-action/README.md

 - REDDIT_USERNAME: Your Reddit username
 - REDDIT_PASSWORD: Your Reddit password
 - REDDIT_APP_ID: The app ID
-- REDDIT_API_SECRET: The app secret
+- REDDIT_APP_SECRET: The app secret

 2. Configure the workflow.
 Here, we use the secrets we set earlier and add parameters for the action.
 See the [full list of parameters](#parameters).